awt2542/Layers-for-Framer/README.md

 The following methods are also added to your layers:

-.findSubLayer(string) - Traverse down the tree and return first matching layer
+layer.findSubLayer(string) - Traverse down the tree and return first matching layer

-.findSuperLayer(string) - Traverse up the tree and return first matching layer
+layer.findSuperLayer(string) - Traverse up the tree and return first matching layer

 ## Examples